LyimeS/CS50_.lua_corrector/README.md

 A python script to update the .lua files shared by CS50 to be read by Löve2D 11.3

 # What you should know before using it:
-* This script runs using Python 3 and its built-in packages, so as long as you have Python 3 installed, you're good to go.
+* This script runs using Python 3 and its built-in packages.
 * It was made thinking to run in Linux.
-It should be working fine in Windows and MacOS, but I didn't test it yet.
+It should be working fine in Windows and MacOS by now, but I didn't test it yet.
-* It is a good idea to have a backup of the files before running this script.
+* It is a good practice to have a backup of the files before running this script.
 Even though it should be safe to run it... you know...
 But if the worst happens, you can download it again, right?
-* It is also a good idea not to keep the files we're correcting open in an IDE or in Löve2D while the script is running.
+* It is also a good practice not to keep the files we're correcting open in an IDE or in Löve2D while the script is running.

 # How to use it:
 1. Paste the script *correct.py* in the main directory of a project shared by CS50, or a folder that contains it. <sup>(see instructions bellow)</sup>